filippo-fonseca/posture-poke/README.md

 ### Important: Hardware Required

-PosturePoke requires a physical Arduino Nano 33 BLE Sense Rev2 with the BMI270 IMU to function.
+PosturePoke requires the PosturePoke device to function.
 The app uses the Web Serial API to communicate directly with the device over USB — there is no simulation mode.
-Without the sensor connected, you can browse past sessions and manage coaches, but you cannot start a posture monitoring session.
+Without the device connected, you can browse past sessions and manage coaches, but you cannot start a posture monitoring session.

 ### Hardware

-Flash `serial/posture_poke.ino` to an Arduino Nano 33 BLE Sense Rev2.
-Wire a servo to pin 9 for The Poker (optional).
+Flash `serial/posture_poke.ino` to the PosturePoke device.
+The Poker (servo) is built into the device.

 ### Web App